 Steel fixer apprenticeships

 There is likely to be a shortage of steel fixers over the coming years.
-To address this anticipated skills shortage, CITB will provide funding to groups of employers that work together to deliver a joint apprenticeship programme.
+To address this, CITB provides funding to groups of employers that work together to deliver a joint apprenticeship programme.

 Training for ex-armed forces personnel

-CITB will offer training to ex-armed forces personnel to encourage them to move into the construction industry.
-We aim to get 300 individuals engaged with ‘introduction to the sector’ training, and 150 individuals involved with a bite-sized conversion course.
+We offer training to ex-armed forces personnel to encourage them to move into the construction industry.
+We aim to get 300 people engaged in ‘introduction to the sector’ training, and 150 people involved with a bite-sized conversion course.

 Apprenticeship Trailblazers (level 4/6)